Zika virus: Vaccine development

 The World Health Organization has suggested that priority should be given to developing inactivated vaccines and other non-live vaccines, which are safe for pregnant women to use.

-As of March 2016, 18 companies and institutions were developing vaccines against Zika, but they stated that a vaccine was unlikely to be widely available for about 10 years; there was none as of 2025.
+As of March 2016, 18 companies and institutions were developing vaccines against Zika, but they stated that a vaccine was unlikely to be widely available for about 10 years; there were none as of 2025.

 In June 2016, the FDA granted the first approval for a human clinical trial for a Zika vaccine.
 In March 2017, a DNA vaccine was approved for phase-2 clinical trials.
 This vaccine consists of a small, circular piece of DNA, known as a plasmid, that expresses the genes for the Zika virus envelope proteins.
 As the vaccine does not contain the full sequence of the virus, it cannot cause infection.
 Since 2022, this DNA vaccine sponsored by the National Institute of Allergy and Infectious Diseases has completed phase 2.

 As of April 2017, both subunit and inactivated vaccines have entered clinical trials.
 However, for epidemics that appear sporadically and unpredictably such as caused by Zika and several other arboviruses, precautionary vaccination of large populations may be prohibitively expensive, but distribution of vaccine in response to a sudden explosive epidemic may be too slow.